cvp-sandbox/aspnet48-sample/docs/spa-migration.md

 - Generate TypeScript interfaces from the OpenAPI spec
 - Create API client with Axios
-- Implement authentication header mechanism (X-Username, X-Role)
+- Implement JWT authentication with Authorization header
 - Use React Query for data fetching, caching, and state management

 ### 3. Feature Migration Approach